Skip to main content

 email_bodyPlain-text body of the emailPlease find the report attached.

-These metadata columns allow you to trace each row back to its source email and file, which is useful for deduplication and auditing downstream in your pipeline.
+These metadata columns let you trace each row back to its source email and file for deduplication and auditing downstream.